Student Services & Facilities

 International Student and Scholar Services

 ISSS provides immigration compliance expertise and cultural events for international students on F-1 and J-1 visas.
-Specifically, we issue and extend federal immigration documents (Forms I-20 and DS-2019), help students apply for CPT and OPT work authorization, issue letters necessary to obtain Social Security cards and driver licenses, offer assistance filing taxes, and hold annual events such as Coffee Hour, International Barbecue, International Thanksgiving, and global holiday celebrations.
+Specifically, we issue and extend federal immigration documents (Forms I-20 and DS-2019), advise on enrollment requirements, help students apply for CPT and OPT work authorization, issue letters necessary to obtain Social Security cards and driver licenses, offer assistance filing taxes, and hold annual events such as Coffee Hour, International Barbecue, International Thanksgiving, and global holiday celebrations.
+ISSS also works closely with the Office of Postdoctoral Education and departments across campus to bring international researchers to campus.
 Our vision is to provide cutting-edge immigration advising and programming to UAB and its international community, preserving the integrity of our programs while advocating for the unique needs of international students and scholars, leading to enriched educational and research opportunities, broadened cultural perspectives, and ease of adjustment to life in the US.
 ISSS shares space with INTO UAB on the second floor of Mervyn H. Sterne Library, located on the corner of 9th Avenue and 13th Street South.
 Drop by the Welcome Desk any time between 8:00 AM and 5:00 PM, or book an appointment online at https://www.uab.edu/global/students/international-students/book-an-appointment.

 For additional information, visit https://www.uab.edu/global/students/international-students/current-students.